acxz/optimal-job-scheduling/README.md

 uv run schedule.py < schedule_input.toml
 ```

-To signal the end from manual stdin input, make sure to enter `Ctrl-D` on Unix systems and `Ctrl-Z` on Windows.

 To enter input from multiple sources, you can [pipe](https://en.wikipedia.org/wiki/Pipeline_(Unix)) the concatenation of the inputs to `schedule.py`.
 For example using `cat`:

 ```bash